-Up appointment, the Minister will provide the Chairperson and the CEO individual statements of expectation which I describe the responsibilities and expectations of the Chairperson and CEO
+Upon appointment, the Minister will provide the Chairperson and the CEO individual statements of expectation which will describe the responsibilities and expectations of the Chairperson and CEO respectively.

-The Minister statement of expectations are included as an appendices to this Charter to ensure the Authority continues to be transparent in its operations, and remains accountable regarding the performance and delivery of the Government's expectations.
+The Ministers Statements of expectations are included as an appendices to this Charter to ensure the Authority continues to be transparent in its operations, and remains accountable regarding the performance and delivery of the Government's expectations.

-The Chairpersons statement of expectation can be found at Appendix 1, the CEO's statement of expectation can be found at Appendix
+The Chairpersons statement of expectation can be found at Appendix 1, the CEO's statement of expectation can be found at Appendix 2.